-This option (mutually exclusive with vector) sets the name of an XYZ (3.7.3) coordinate file containing the vector components.
+This option (mutually exclusive with vector) sets the name of an XYZ (3.8.3) or PDB coordinate file containing the vector components.
+For a PDB file specifically, the components are read from the X, Y and Z fields.
+Note: The PDB file has limited precision and fixed-point numbers: in some cases, the vector components may not be accurately represented; a XYZ file should be used instead, containing floating-point numbers.
 Note: Reading data from a coordinate file may entail an automatic unit conversion if the length unit currently used by the MD engine is not Å. If this is not the desired behavior, this can be remedied using the normalizeVector option described below.